TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 Once you've completed the form, click **Update** to add the connection and **Save** to commit your changes.

 ---
+id: added-connection
+title: Save your changes
+---

+Great, the connection has been added to the list.

+Now click **Save** to save your changes.

+---
 id: discover-plugin